the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

 Again, we start with the debugging.
-After evaluating what we have rendered here, we can make our first assertion for the SearchForm.
-In the case of input fields, the `getByDisplayValue` search function is the perfect candidate to return the input field as element:
+After evaluating what renders, we can make the first assertion for the SearchForm.
+With input fields, the `getByDisplayValue` search function is the perfect candidate to return the input field as an element:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~